armatrix/book/src/reference/cli/forge/script.md

           [default: 5]

       --delay <DELAY>
-          Optional delay to apply inbetween verification attempts, in seconds
+          Optional delay to apply in between verification attempts, in seconds

           [default: 5]